Roman Romanenko, Russian astronaut

 Roman Romanenko is a Russian cosmonaut, Hero of the Russian Federation (2010).
 On April 19, 2013 he made a spacewalk.

-Roman was born on August 9, 1971, in Shchyolkovo, near Moscow.
+The future cosmonaut was born on August 9, 1971, in Shchyolkovo, near Moscow.
 He is a son of Russian cosmonaut Yuri Romanenko.